heroku/devcenter-jetty-runner/README.md

-# Convert a Java Web Application to Launch with Jetty Runner
+# Deploy a Java Web Application that launches with Jetty Runner

 ## Prerequisites